Table of Contents

 How do Progressive Web Apps differ from native apps?

-PWAs offer a native-like experience using web technologies, running on any browser, while native apps require platform-specific development.
+PWAs provide a native-like experience with web technologies and run on any browser, while native apps require platform-specific development.

 Can I use the same codebase for Android and iOS?

-Yes, frameworks like Flutter and Xamarin enable you to maintain a single codebase for both platforms.
+Yes, frameworks like Flutter and Xamarin let you maintain a single codebase for both platforms.